webdiscus/html-bundler-webpack-plugin/README.md

 - `assetFile: string` - an output asset file relative to the `outputPath`

 Return new content as a `string`.
-If return `null`, the result processed via Webpack plugin is ignored and will be saved a result processed via the loader.
+If return `undefined`, the result processed via Webpack plugin is ignored and will be saved a result processed via the loader.

 #### [↑ back to contents](#contents)